Police complaints

 Will they think I’m overreacting?

-Don’t let people tell you it’s not worth complaining, the police WILL take your complaint seriously.
-Even kicking off about something minor, such as rudeness, reminds them that they answer to their community and it’s their community that defines what is and isn’t acceptable.
+Don’t let people tell you it’s not worth making a complaint against the police, they WILL take your complaint seriously.
+Even kicking off about something minor, such as rudeness, reminds them that they answer to their community and it’s their community that defines what acceptable standards of professional behaviour are.

 What will happen if I’m successful?

-Depending on the level of complaint, any of the following actions can result from misconduct procedures:
+Depending on the level of complaint, any of the following actions can result from the complaints process:

 Disciplinary action can be taken against a police officer if it can be proved that they’ve breached the code of conduct.
 If a police officer has broken the law themselves, they may well be prosecuted.